UoY-RoboStar/AutonomousSegregation/CacheCons/CacheCons.rst

 	junction j2
 	junction j3
 	transition t7 {
-		from VHFEnabled
+		from OAEnabled
-		to VHFDisabled
+		to OADisabled
 	exec
 		condition  $
 		DisableOA
 	}
 	transition t8 {
-		from VHFDisabled
+		from OADisabled
-		to VHFEnabled
+		to OAEnabled
 	exec
 		condition  $
 		EnableOA
 	}
 	transition t1 {
-		from VHFDisabled
+		from OADisabled
-		to VHFDisabled
+		to OADisabled
 		condition not $ EnableOA
 		action exec
 	}
 transition t2 {
 		from i1
-		to VHFEnabled
+		to OAEnabled
 	}
 	transition t0 {
 		from j1